Founded in 1961 by Walter Chmela, York Soaring is a member-run, non-profit organization dedicate to furthering the art and sport of soaring.

 York Soaring puts on regular barbecues and fundraising dinners, mentors badge and cross-country flying, and organizes flights at venues around the world such as the USA, France, and New Zealand.

-When our founder Walter Chmela started the club, his aim was to make the wonderful sport of soaring available to almost anyone who was interested and to young people in particular because that is where he saw the future of soaring.
-York Soaring continues his legacy by being the home-base of programs focused on delivering extraordinary experiences to individuals who would otherwise never experience the joy of soaring.
+When our founder Walter Chmela started the club, his aim was to make the wonderful sport of soaring available to almost anyone who was interested.
+York Soaring continues his legacy by being a member-run organization, offering various levels of instruction on the sport of soaring to whomever is interested.

 In May 2007 Walter received national recognition for his almost 70 years of service to soaring by being inducted into the Canadian Aviation Hall of Fame.